Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

 A commonly used noise model for benchmarking the security performance of different QKD protocols is the depolarising channel model~\cite{pironio,acin2007device,scarani2009security}.
 In this noise model, all QBERs are the same and related to the CHSH value $S$ via

 Using this model, we compute the secret key rate and $H(Z\vert E\Theta)$, which are presented in Fig.~\ref{fig:ratesentro}.
 Here, $\lambda$ is a free parameter (i.e., a protocol parameter) that can be optimised by Alice and Bob (i.e., they optimise $p=P(X=0)$) for a given pair of $(S,Q)$.
-The result of this optimisation is remarkably simple: it is optimal to use a protocol with $\l=1/2$ (uniformly random key generation bases) if $S \lessapprox 2.5$( high noise) and set $\l=1$, i.e., a fixed key generation basis otherwise (low noise).
+The result of this optimisation is remarkably simple: it is optimal to use a protocol with $\lambda =1/2$ (uniformly random key generation bases) if $S \lessapprox 2.5$( high noise) and set $\lambda =1$, i.e., a fixed key generation basis otherwise (low noise).
 Surprisingly, there is no need to consider the intermediate values of $1/2<\lambda<1$.

-In the case of the latter, our proposal reverts back to that of Ac\'{i}n et al.~\cite{pironio,acin2007device} and the computed secret key rate appears to exactly match their analytical key rate bound.
+In the case of the latter, our proposal reverts back to that of Ac\'{i}n et al.~\cite{mayers1998quantum,pironio,acin2007device} and the computed secret key rate appears to exactly match their analytical key rate bound.
 When using $H(Z|E\Theta)$ as a performance metric (which only depends on $S$ and thus applies to a general class of channel models satisfying this constraint), we observe that the uncertainty of Eve for our proposal is always higher than that of the original protocol for all $S\in(2,2\sqrt{2})$, see the right side of Fig.~\ref{fig:ratesentro}.
-In fact, our proposal is nearly optimal, in the sense that it is nearly identical to the linear bound, which is the fundamental upper limit of Eve's uncertainty given a fixed $S$.
+In fact, for $\lambda=\frac{1}{2}$ our proposal is nearly optimal, in the sense that the bound on $H(Z|E\Theta)$ is very close to the linear bound, which is the fundamental upper limit of Eve's uncertainty given a fixed $S$.
+However, while it is optimal in this sense, choosing $\lambda=\frac{1}{2}$ is not always optimal in terms of producing the highest secret key rates, because the key rate is penalized by the sifting factor.
+Hence, $\lambda=1$ is preferred for the region $S \gtrapprox 2.5$.